Conductor: David Fague

-The Jazz Ensemble is an 18-piece big band that provides students the opportunity to perform some of the best big band literature from classic big bands like the Count Basie and Stan Kenton Orchestras to more modern writers such as Maria Schneider.
-The Jazz Ensemble regularly plays at the Bing Crosby Theatre in downtown Spokane as well as on campus.
+The Jazz Ensembles are 18-piece big bands that provide students the opportunity to perform some of the best big band literature from classic big bands like the Count Basie and Stan Kenton Orchestras to more modern writers such as Maria Schneider.
+Jazz I regularly reconfigures into a smaller, more specialized ensemble incorporating more electronic instruments to perform fusion-based music by bands such as Snarky Puppy.

-Students interested in the Jazz Ensemble should contact David Fague firstname.lastname@example.org.
+Students interested in the Jazz Ensemble should contact David Fague at firstname.lastname@example.org.

 Jazz Program Graduates